kanchanpoudel/0Engine/README.md

 *All the headers files that are needed for Dependencies are included in `Dependencies/include`*

 ## Solution Structure for VS users
-- `./Lie/bin/$(ProjectName)/` should contain all the binaries and executables
+- `./s00nya/bin/$(ProjectName)/` should contain all the binaries and executables
-- `./Lie/bin/intermediates/$(ProjectName)` should contain all the logs, debug and release information and intermediate files
+- `./s00nya/bin/intermediates/$(ProjectName)` should contain all the logs, debug and release information and intermediate files

-- `./Lie/Lie/` is the project directory for the Game Engine
+- `./s00nya/0Engine/` is the project directory for the Game Engine
-- All other directories in the root directory except (`bin`, `Lie` and `Dependencies`)are seperate projects used for example game projects
+- All other directories in the root directory except (`bin`, `0Engine` and `Dependencies`)are seperate projects used for example game projects
-- `./Lie/Lie` : This project files should output game engine static C++ library which is then used by the example projects
+- `./s00nya/0Engine` : This project files should output game engine static C++ library which is then used by the example projects
-- `./Lie/Game` : This is example game project which uses the `Lie Game Engine` static C++ library
+- `./s00nya/Game` : This is example game project which uses the `Lie Game Engine` static C++ library

-## Lie Game Engine Directory Structure
+## 0Engine Directory Structure
 - `Headers` should contain all the directories that contain the header files for all the definations used in Game Engine
-- `Headers/lie.h` should contain all the definations that are needed for the other game projects, this header file is used in game projects
+- `Headers/s00nya.h` should contain all the definations that are needed for the other game projects, this header file is used in game projects
-- `Game` should contain all the files necessary for wrapping the game engine in a single wrapper class named `Lie`
+- `Game` should contain all the files necessary for wrapping the game engine in a single wrapper class named `s00nya`
 - `Debugger` should contain everything necessary for debugging game engine and not game
 - `Graphics` should contain everything necessary related with graphics and OpenGL calls
 - `Input` should handle all Keyboard, Mouse, Joystick events and should have callbacks as necessary